Autonomous Vehicle Startup Kodiak Robotics Raises $40M For Self-Driving Truck Tech

-Autonomous vehicle startup Kodiak Robotics have announced they have raised $40 million in a Series A financing round.
+Autonomous vehicle startup Kodiak Robotics announced that it raised $40 million in a Series A financing round.
 The company, based in Mountain View, California, was founded by Israeli Paz Eshel, a former venture capitalist, and American Don Burnette, a co-founder of self-driving trucking company Otto and former software technical lead at Uber.

 The round was led by global investment firm Battery Ventures.
-CRV, Lightspeed Venture Partners and Tusk Ventures also participated in in the round.
+CRV, Lightspeed Venture Partners and Tusk Ventures also participated.
 The startup will use the funds for product development and expansion of the team, according to a company statement.

-The co-founders established Kodiak Robotics in 2018 to “bring new technologies to the long-haul trucking market” and ” to alleviate the current strain on the freight market through self-driving technology,” a statement said.
-According to the statement, the two have assembled a team of world-class engineers with experience in shipping self-driving vehicles on public roads in just three months.
+The co-founders established Kodiak Robotics in 2018 to “bring new technologies to the long-haul trucking market” and ” to alleviate the current strain on the freight market through self-driving technology.”